 The answer to this problem is to use source control-a term that refers to a system that keeps track of changes to source code files.
-Xcode offers integration with two of the most popular source control systems currently available: Subversion and Git.
-This appendix walks through these options and helps you get started using the tools Xcode provides.
+This appendix walks through the basics of source control and helps you get started using the tools Xcode provides.